 Reviewers and members of the press have used many different comparisons trying to capture the multiple facets of Paula’s voice but the smoky contralto range of singers such as Sarah Vaughan and Ruth Brown.
 More modern soulful divas Phyllis Hyman and Marlena Shaw seem to turn up in descriptions of her rich lower register.
 But she can turn on a dime and what she dishes out is then described as having the same kind of unrestrained passion that made Aretha Franklin, and Etta James famous.
 There is also a strong correlation to the smoothness and flexibility of Dinah Washington and Diane Schuur.
 This South Carolina raised, California based singer is truly a one-of-a-kind performer in a class by herself.

-The group has teamed up with Kid Andersen at his Greaseland Studios to record the much awaited second album "Speakeasy" which is on track to be released in 2018.
+The group has teamed up with Kid Andersen at his Greaseland Studios to record the much awaited second album "Speakeasy" was released May 1, 2019.
 Mastered by Stephen Hart of Fantasy Records, Speakeasy is crafted to take us back to the retro sound of the era when Blues and Jazz were still considered to be the "Pop" music of the day.
 The acoustic format keeps the sound "vintage" but the modern soulful and jazzy approach to the music is something that is hard to describe.
 It's Blues and Jazz, and is a completely unexpected acoustic format surprising in its lack of a guitar and the overall sophisticated vibe to be found.

 NOTABLE APPEARANCES Include 2 Artist Residencies at Canada’s “Blues on Whyte”, Performed "God Bless America" at the 2018 Oakland- Chargers Game, Regular performances at the Iconic “Top of the Mark Jazz Club”, multiple monthly appearances “Savanna Jazz” and a decade-long stint as the front person of the Carere Orchestras in Georgia.